haskell-perf/graphs/results/SPACE.md

 SUMMARY:

- * Containers used the least amount of memory 4 times There was 2 ex-aequo
+ * Containers used the least amount of memory 4 times
+ * Alga used the least amount of memory 2 times

 ABSTRACT:
+(Based on an average of the ratio between largest benchmarks)

- * Containers was 2.94 times lighter than Fgl
+ * Containers was 9.37 times lighter than Fgl
- * Alga was 1.89 times lighter than Fgl
+ * Alga was 4.59 times lighter than Fgl
- * Hash-Graph was 1.01 times lighter than Fgl
+ * Hash-Graph was 1.06 times lighter than Fgl